NelsonDane/auto-rsa/README.md

 A CLI tool and Discord bot to buy and sell the same amount of stocks across multiple accounts!

 ## What is RSA?
-RSA stands for "Reverse Split Arbitrage."
-This is a strategy where you buy the same amount of stocks in multiple accounts across multiple brokers right before a stock performs a reverse split.
-Once the stock splits and your fractional share is rounded up to a full share, you profit!

-This project will allow you to maximize your profits by being able to easily manage multiple accounts across different brokerages, buying and selling as needed.
+RSA is a stock trading strategy where buying and selling a stock across multiple brokerages would be very beneficial, hence this project.

 ## Discord Bot Installation
 To create your Discord bot and get your `DISCORD_TOKEN`, follow this [guide](guides/discordBot.md).